dclucas/MOO/readme.md

 Usage
 -----

-## Simple usage
+### Simple usage

-Mapping can ba as simple as this:
+Mapping can be as simple as this:

     var source = CreateSource();
     var result = source.MapTo<PersonEditModel>();

 This extension method does all the work under the hood, creating a mapper, a repository, etc.

+### Mapping collections

+Mapping enumerables can be done this way:
+    var source = CreateMany();
+    var result = source.MapAll<Person, PersonEditModel>();

+Once again, using the extension method leaves Moo in charge of creating all required inner objects.